-This year, Family celebrated its 45th anniversary in part by returning to Omega Service Week, an initiative that supports fellow nonprofits who come for self-led organizational retreats on Omega’s campus.
+This year, Family celebrated its 45th anniversary in part by returning to Nonprofit Retreats Week, an initiative that supports fellow nonprofits who come for self-led organizational retreats on Omega’s campus.
 More than 30 organizations took part in the retreats this year.

 “Omega Service Week is a rare and special opportunity to get past the day to day and look at what we are doing, how it is working, and how we support each other,” said Family executive director Michael Berg.

 The organization, which is one of the largest providers of human services in Ulster County, New York, began in response to the impact on the town of Woodstock after the famous 1969 festival drew crowds of young people to the hamlet with only two police officers.